adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 ![Heroku Dynos](./heroku_dyno.png)_Heroku Dynos_

 We need to turn on the worker dyno to start our bot.
 Click on the edit button and disable the web dyno and turn on worker dyno.
 This is where the Procfile comes into play!
 Without the Procfile, we wouldn't have this option to turn on worker dyno.

+---

+If you've read this far I hope you enjoyed it :)